ccentrella/data-structures/README.md

 *Algorithms and data structures practice implementation*

 ## Goal
-Showcase my problem solving skills, knowledge of data structures and algorithms, and ability to write clean, efficient code.
-Track my progress and journey of continuous improvement.
+Showcase my problem solving skills, knowledge of data structures and algorithms, and ability to write clean, efficient code.<br/>Track my progress and journey of continuous improvement.

 ## About Me